East Beirut canton: Support and recognition

-Although the canton was not recognized internationally as a sovereign state nor an administrative region, the region still garnered foreign support from namely the United States and Israel.
+Although the canton was not recognized internationally as a sovereign state nor an administrative region, the region still garnered foreign support from namely the United States.

 Economy

 Considered by many analysts as the best organized of all militia "fiefs" in the whole of Lebanon, it was administrated by a network of Phalangist-controlled business corporations headed by "Chef" Boutros Khawand, which included the GAMMA Group brain-trust, the DELTA computer company, and the SONAPORT holding.
 The latter run since 1975 the legal commercial ports of Jounieh and Beirut, including the infamous clandestine "Dock Five" (French: Cinquième basin), near the Karantina KRF's HQ, from which the Phalange extracted additional revenues by levying taxes and by conducting arms-dealing operations.

 Wilton Wynn, a TIME correspondent, visited the Christian canton in 1976, the same year as its foundation.
 He reported that compared to the villages outside of the canton, in Maronite towns and villages no garbage littered the streets, gas was one-fifth the price charged in West Beirut and the price of bread was controlled to levels comparable to pre-war pricing.